Block Apps

 It will depend on which kind of smartphone you have.
 Android users can use Digital Wellbeing and Parental controls to enforce apps with Family Link.

-We typically don't recommend relying on Family Link alone, since it usually involves setting multiple accounts if your self-managing.
+We typically don't recommend relying on Family Link alone, since it usually involves setting multiple accounts (if you're self-managing, it's relatively easy to disable anyway).

 If you have an iPhone, then you can use screen time to prevent apps from being uninstalled.
 This setting can be found under Screen Time > Content & Privacy Restrictions > iTunes & App Store Purchases.